Nats sweep Cards to reach club's first World Series

 From 19-31 during a mediocre May to the Fall Classic in an outstanding October.

+"Often, bumpy roads lead to beautiful places," manager Dave Martinez said, "and this is a beautiful place."

-Now the Nationals get plenty of time to rest and set up their rotation before beginning the World Series in a week against the Houston Astros or New York Yankees.
+Now NLCS MVP Howie Kendrick and his teammates get plenty of time to rest and set up their rotation before beginning in a week against the Yankees or Houston Astros.
 Houston leads the best-of-seven AL Championship Series 2-1 after winning Game 3 at New York 4-1 Tuesday.

+"You only learn how to win through mistakes and failures," Kendrick said.
+"All those failures paid off today."

 Carpenter, a career .481 batter with the bases full, grounded out to second baseman Brian Dozier, a defensive replacement who briefly lost the ball before gathering it and throwing to first to end that inning.

-Hudson finished things with a 1-2-3 ninth, getting Tommy Edman on a fly ball to center field to end it.
-Players ran out of the dugout to meet in the center of the diamond while red fireworks went off around the stadium.
+Hudson finished things with a 1-2-3 ninth, getting Tommy Edman on a fly ball to centerfield to end it.

 The last time the World Series came to the nation’s capital was 1933, when the Washington Senators lost to the New York Giants in five games.
 The lone baseball championship for the city was in 1924, when the Senators defeated the Giants.

-The Senators eventually left D.C., which didn't have a team at all for more than three decades until the Montreal Expos — who were founded in 1969 and never made it to the World Series — moved to Washington in 2005.
+That Senators franchise moved to Minnesota in 1961 and was replaced with an expansion Senators franchise that year.
+Those Senators became the Texas Rangers in 1972 and D.C. was without a team until the Montreal Expos — who were founded in 1969 and never made it to the World Series — moved to Washington in 2005.
 The Nationals had never managed to advance in the postseason since arriving, going 0-4 in the NLDS over the last seven years.

 Dating to the final week of the regular season, the surging Nationals have won 16 of their past 18 games.